ferlopez94/hello-react/README.md

 #Hello React

-Simple Hello React first app.
+Basic Hello React first app.

 Run node server.js on terminal and open localhost:3000 on your browser.